 - Grounds you in the principles of finance theory and in the application of theory to real problems

 - Provides an overview of professional opportunities in finance

 - Creates a cohort of students and alumni in financial careers

-* Students may only pursue one Track at a time but may pursue a Track and a Sustainability Certificate concurrently.
+* Students may only pursue one Track at a time but may pursue a Track and a Sustainability or Healthcare Certificate concurrently.
 There is enough flexibility and overlap that the latter is more than doable.

 “The assistant to the CEO was like our host mom while we were there.
 She arranged our housing for us, she took us out to her friend’s game farm, and we got driven around in 4x4s.
 She was just wonderful to meet, and we developed a personal as well as professional relationship with her.”